Mobile offshore base: Criticism

 In December 1999, the Office of Naval Research (ONR) in response to a congressional mandate issued a report which delineated the impracticality of MOBs, "the largest floating offshore structure ever conceived by maritime engineers", on the grounds of high cost and vulnerability to threats such as missile attack.
-In January 2001, the Institute for Defense Analyses (IDA) stated that MOB "would not be capable of effectively replacing conventional sealift" because it provides an inferior delivery capability to the existing joint logistics over the shore (JLOTS) system.
-The report concluded that the estimated US$5 billion to US$8 billion MOB project was less cost effective than other existing at the time solutions.
+In January 2001, the Institute for Defense Analyses (IDA) stated that MOB "would not be capable of effectively replacing conventional sealift" because it provides an inferior delivery capability to the existing Joint Logistics Over-the-Shore (JLOTS) system.
+The report concluded that the estimated US$5 billion to US$8 billion MOB project was less cost effective than other solutions existing at the time.